And how every single one of us produces data worth a couple of hundred bucks

 Research Stream 1: Firm Value Creation Through Data

 McCarthy et al. (2017) demonstrate how publicly available data about customers can be used to evaluate subscription-based businesses in an – according to their opinion – better way than existing Accounting and Marketing literature.
-While providing valuable first evidence, they did not put a €-label on data or even one data point.
+While providing valuable first evidence, they did not put a €-label on data or even on individual data points.
 This is something the following papers managed to do.

 Another example is the work done by Wu et al. (2015, p.
 739).
-They assess the economic value of online reviews and find that one review on a Chinese rating platform for restaurants has a value of 7 CNY (~ USD 1) to each private user and 8.6 CNY (~ USD 1.2) per private user to each restaurant under review.
+They assess the economic value of online reviews and find that one review on a Chinese rating platform for restaurants has a value of 7 CNY (~ USD 1*) to each private user and 8.6 CNY (~ USD 1.1) per private user to each restaurant under review (exchange rate as of January 2020).
 These findings exemplify the value of data stemming from user-generated content, but are also an example of how both consumers and firms can benefit mutually.

 In conclusion, measuring the value of data can be extremely complex because “data value is determined by many, rather than one, attribute[s]” and “by the complex interaction of multiple factors” (Yu and Zhang 2017, p.
 2).